 Once you’ve found a keyword that works, you can start drafting a blog post (article) around it.
 I usually only focus on one keyword per article, but you can have a main keyword and work in a few secondary keywords throughout the content as well.

 Here’s an example.
 Let’s say I choose the keyword “baby sleep safety.”
-My article title might be “10 Baby Sleep Safety Tips for Your Peace of Mind.”
+My article topic might be a list of baby sleep safety tips.
 As you write your blog post, you want to make sure you’re including the keyword in a few places throughout.

 Now, I feel like I should give a disclaimer here.
 SEO can get a lot more complicated than this.
 You could spend months and months trying to learn all there is to know about it.
 But as long as you have a basic understanding, you can start (or improve) your blog.